datacommonsorg/docsite/api/rest/v1/bulk_observations_point_linked.md

 ## Examples

-### Example 1: Get single observations from multiple variables at a set date for all places within a parent place.
+### Example 1: Get a single observation from multiple variables at a set date for all places within a ancestor place.

 Get the population (DCID: `Count_Person`) and median income (DCID: `Median_Income_Person`) for all states in the US (DCID: `country/USA`) in the year 2020.